-The Climate Learning and Advocacy for Resilience (CLAR) programme aims to strengthen learning, evidence, and knowledge brokering among programmes and policy processes that are integrating climate resilience.
+The Climate Learning and Advocacy for Resilience (CLAR) program aims to strengthen learning, evidence, and knowledge brokering among programs and policy processes that are integrating climate resilience.
 To do this, CLAR works with a range of partners in Chad, Ghana, Mali, Niger (West Africa); Ethiopia, Mozambique, Tanzania and Uganda (East and Southern Africa); and Cambodia, Laos, Myanmar, Nepal and Vietnam (Asia).
+The CLAR program builds on CARE’s Southern Voices and Adaptation Learning Programs.

 Climate Learning & Advocacy for Resilience (CLAR) Program Factsheet